 - You transfer your deferred benefits to another pension arrangement. - Your benefits are paid early on health grounds.
-Your benefits could be paid in full if: - you are permanently incapable of doing the role of councillor and - you are unlikely to be capable of undertaking any gainful employment before Normal Pension Age. - You elect to receive your deferred benefits early from age 55 onwards. - You elect not to receive your deferred benefits at your Normal Pension Age and defer receiving your pension until later.
+Your benefits could be paid in full if: - you are permanently incapable of doing the job you were working in when you left the LGPS and - you are unlikely to be capable of undertaking any gainful employment before Normal Pension Age. - You elect to receive your deferred benefits early from age 55 onwards. - You elect not to receive your deferred benefits at your Normal Pension Age and defer receiving your pension until later.
 Your benefits must be paid by age 75.